s915/DBnomics.jl/README.md

 h = Dict(:proxy => "http://<proxy>:<port>");
 ```

-Regarding the functioning of **HTTP**, you might need to modify another option to change the db/editor.nomics.world url from 'https://' to 'http://' (*https://github.com/JuliaWeb/HTTP.jl/pull/390*) :
+Regarding the functioning of **HTTP.jl**, you might need to modify another option to change the db/editor.nomics.world url from *https://* to *http://* (see https://github.com/JuliaWeb/HTTP.jl/pull/390) :
 ```julia
 DBnomics.options("secure", false);
 ```